aozturk/AMS/README.md

         // creates a subscriber for the associated message service.create_subscriber<TestMsg>();
+        // attaches handler to the subscriber
         TestMsgHandler handler;
         service.subscribe<TestMsg>(handler);

-        // should start the reactor for communication service.reactor_start();
+        // starts the reactor for communication
+        service.reactor_start();

         // wait enough here to receive messages sent by pusblisher
-        // i.e. sleep() here
+        // i.e. sleep
     }